$B-L$ model in light of the CDF II result: Minimal and chiral model

 In the absence of kinetic mixing, neutral bosons cannot have mass mixing because the scalar doublet $\Phi$ does not carry any $B-L$ charge.
 The gauge boson masses are given as

 where $g$ and $g'$ are $SU(2)$ and hypercharge coupling respectively.\\

-In $B-L$ model neutrino masses are generated by seesaw mechanism.
+In the $B-L$ model, neutrino masses are generated by the seesaw mechanism as shown in Figure \ref{Feynman view}.
 Apart from the SM part, the Yukawa sector of the model can be written in a gauge-invariant way as

-The first and second terms will give the Dirac and Majorana contributions to the neutrino mass generation.
-We assume without loss of any generality a basis in which $y_M^{ij}$ is diagonal.
+The first and second terms will give the Dirac and Majorana contributions to the neutrino mass generation. $\chi$ gets vev and breaks the $B-L$ symmetry by two units; as a result, neutrinos gain majorana mass.
+We assume, without loss of any generality, a basis in which $y_M^{ij}$ is diagonal.
 After the breaking of electroweak and $U(1)_{B-L}$ symmetry, we can write the mass term as

 where $m_D=\frac{y_\nu v_\Phi}{\sqrt{2}}$ and $M_R=\frac{y_M v_\chi}{\sqrt{2}}$.
-Now using the fact that Majorana mass terms are symmetric and $\overline{\nu^{c}_{R}}m^{T}_{\nu}\nu^{c}_{L}=\overline{\nu_{L}}m_{\nu}\nu_{R}$, we can write the $\mathcal{L}_{M}$ in the following matrix form
+Now using the fact that Majorana mass terms are symmetric and $\overline{\nu^{c}_{R}}m^{T}_{\nu}\nu^{c}_{L}=\overline{\nu_{L}}m_{\nu}\nu_{R}$, we can write the $\mathscr{L}_{M}$ in the following matrix form

 From the above mass matrix, one can easily recover the seesaw formula for light Majorana neutrinos as, $\mathcal{M}_\nu\approx m_D M_R^{-1} m_D^T$ and the heavy neutrino mass as $M_N\approx M_R$ with the assumption $m_D\ll M_R$.